dortania/vanilla-laptop-guide-legacy/OpenCore/ktext.md

 * [VoodooPS2](https://github.com/acidanthera/VoodooPS2/releases)
   * Required for systems with PS2 keyboards and trackpads
   * Trackpad users should also pair this with [VoodooInput](https://github.com/acidanthera/VoodooInput/releases)(This must come before VoodooPS2 in your config.plist)
+  * Order for in Kernel -> Add should be:
+    1. VoodooInput (Inside VoodooPS2Controller.kext/Contents/PlugIns)
+    2. VoodooPS2Controller
+    3. Rest of the PlugIns inside VoodooPS2Controller.kext/Contents/PlugIns
+  * ProperTree will put these in the correct order automatically when using OC Snapshot - be a good idea to double check though.

 * [VoodooI2C](https://github.com/alexandred/VoodooI2C/releases)
   * Used for fixing I2C devices, found with some fancier touchpads and touchscreen machines